 Are you planning your annual fundraising event?
 Launching a new program?
 Wondering how to tackle a major campaign?

 “I know how tricky it can be to move key projects forward when you’re sitting in an organization surrounded by competing priorities,” says Rachel Myers, industry thought leader and owner of RM + Co.
 “This was my inspiration for the Work Smarter, Not Harder content series—to help create the space we need and share tips and approaches to get our important work done because we know how important that work is.”

 As part of the series, Rachel has guest-hosted several episodes of Foundant’s Connected Philanthropy podcast.
-In the most recent episode about Getting Work Done, she sat down with Foundant Director of Engineering Aarron Szalacinski to talk about Agile—a collaborative project management framework that enables creativity, flexibility, and efficiency.
+In the most recent episode about Getting Work Done, she sat down with Aarron Szalacinski, an expert in a collaborative project management framework called Agile, to talk about how it enables creativity, flexibility, and efficiency.

 Aarron first used the Agile methodology while working as a project manager at Disney more than 15 years ago when he inherited a project to develop one of the early iterations of online check-in for Walt Disney World Parks and Resorts.
 The project was already three months behind schedule and had been passed to six different project managers.

 “By using Agile practices, we were able to manage the scope and deliver on time and on budget,” explains Aarron.
 “I realized, ‘There's something legitimately here.’”

 Aarron has continued to use Agile ever since.

 While technology experts created the Agile methodology more than 20 years ago to guide software development teams, the strategy can be an effective framework for any dynamic project.